Our team conducts research at the interface of Chemistry, Material Science, and Biological Sciences on the following topics.

 We use advanced TEM imaging, sample preparation, and image processing methods.
 Specifically, we focus on cryogenic transmission electron microscopy (Cryo-TEM), electron tomography (ET), in situ solid state, and liquid cell TEM.

-Transmission Electron microscopy (EM) is a powerful imaging technique to study a diverse range of synthetic and biological materials.
+Cryogenic-TEM: Transmission Electron microscopy (EM) is a powerful imaging technique to study a diverse range of synthetic and biological materials.
 Biological samples or synthetic soft nanostructures lead to numerous drying artifacts and collapsed structures.
-The cryogenic sample preparation method allows imaging of the biological materials and soft nanomaterials near their native state or frozen state with reduced artifacts.
+The cryogenic sample preparation method allows imaging of the biological materials and soft nanomaterials near their native or frozen states with reduced artifacts.
 The specimens are rapidly frozen using a liquid propane/ethane mixture, resulting in thin (below 130 nm) and transparent vitreous ice.
-This method is suitable for a wider range of particles such as virus particles, polymer micelles, vesicles, nanotubes, protein assemblies.
+This method suits a broader range of particles, such as virus particles, polymer micelles, vesicles, nanotubes, and protein assemblies.

-TEM images of three-dimensional (3D) objects produce superimposed two-dimensional (2D) orthogonal projections.
+Electron Tomography: TEM images of three-dimensional (3D) objects produce superimposed two-dimensional (2D) orthogonal projections.
 Importantly, in transmission electron microscopy (TEM) images, the 2D projection often contains high-resolution structural details.
 A limited amount of correct internal structural information is obtained from the 2D images because of the superimposed nature.
-To overcome the above limitations, we use electron tomography to achieve 3D reconstruction using a series of 2D projections.
+We use electron tomography to achieve 3D reconstruction using a series of 2D projections to overcome the above limitations.
 Electron tomography thus allows the most realistic and high-resolution structural and morphological features of nanostructures near-atomic resolution.